 - Target #3 = $2.50 + $1.00 = $3.50

-I enter the trade when the price breaks above the premarket high.
+I only enter into the trade if the price crosses the premarket high during the regular market session.
 To start, I use a wider stop loss, typically aiming for a risk-to-reward ratio (R:R) of 1:1 or 1:1.5.
-If the trade starts to go my way and more confirmation builds, I may add to the position and adjust my stop loss for a better risk/reward ratio.
+If the trade starts to go my way and more confirmation builds, I may add to the position using any of my trusted confirmation patterns and adjust my stop loss for a better risk/reward ratio.
 I always risk the same amount on each trade and I calculate my position size accordingly.
 You can learn how to do that in this video.

 Patience and Discipline